English Intent Statement

 Our school prioritises language and literacy as the building blocks for all other learning.
 Therefore, at St Thomas Becket, we drive the teaching of early basic reading skills right from the start, and use RWI phonics as a vehicle to deliver this daily across EYFS and KS1.
 We make sure that the teaching of reading, including systematic synthetic phonics, is the core purpose of the Reception Year.

-We value how essential high quality CPD is for our staff and ensure that all EYFS and KS1 teachers have been RWI trained in order to deliver our phonic programme effectively.
-Our Literacy Leader, senior Reception teacher and EYFS/ KS1 leader also deliver training and workshops for teachers, teaching assistants and parents alike.
+We value how essential high quality CPD is and staff have been RWI trained in order to deliver our phonic programme effectively.
+Our Literacy Leader, EYFS leader and KS1 teachers also deliver training and workshops for teachers, teaching assistants and parents alike.
 This is vital in keeping all those involved in helping children read, abreast of current practise.

 Teachers also read with specific groups of children through guided reading sessions.
 Teachers choose core texts to read to their class and incorporate these texts into their English lessons.
 Children take part in whole class Big Reading lessons twice a week which focus on developing core reading skills – retrieval, exploring and analysing texts, deduction and inference.
 We now use the Headstart Reading Comprehension materials once a week within our reading lessons.